Relishing winter in Duluth

 On Canal Park, the Inn on Lake Superior has a rooftop hot tub.

-There are also quite a few cottages, many on Park Point.
+There are also quite a few vacation rentals, many on Park Point.

 For more about B&Bs in historic mansions, see Living like a millionaire.